Nong Chok district: Economy

 Agriculture was and remains the most important part of Nong Chok economy.
 Rice, vegetables, fruits, and livestocks are the main products.
 It is famous for its gamecocks and birdcages.
 Many canals were dug for irrigation and transportation.

+Environment

+With its rural environment and surrounding agricultural lands, Nong Chok remains the last natural habitat of flying fox colonies in the Bangkok area.

+It is said that in the past, when the environment was still pristine, one could see as far as Chachoengsao and even some mountains in the Bang Pla Soi area of Chonburi from Nong Chok.